Special Detective Unit: Organisational structure

 The Special Detective Unit operates out of the Dublin Metropolitan Region (DMR) Headquarters of the Gardaí in Harcourt Street, Dublin, and has personnel in all six Garda regions (DMR, Eastern, Northern, Southern, South-Eastern and Western).

 The unit has a number of secret buildings which it uses for covert operations.
 The SDU has a strength of between 200 and 300 plainclothes detectives, and a further 100 officers attached to the Emergency Response Unit.

 The agency is headed by a Detective Chief Superintendent, who is under the command of the Assistant commissioner in charge of the Crime & Security Branch (CSB), who reports directly to the Garda Commissioner.
 The Garda Commissioner briefs the Minister for Justice, Taoiseach and the National Security Committee (NSC) on state security matters.

-The SDU uses anti-terrorism legislation (chiefly the Offences against the State Acts) to conduct operations, and uses the non-jury Special Criminal Court to prosecute terrorism offenders.
+The SDU uses anti-terrorism legislation (chiefly the Offences against the State Acts) to conduct operations and uses the non-jury Special Criminal Court to prosecute terrorism offenders.

 The SDU is a highly secretive organisation that does its utmost to stay out of the media spotlight, and when officers from the unit appear in court they routinely give evidence anonymously from behind a screen to protect their identity.
-All officers within the unit carry firearms, and train more often than regular police detectives.
-All officers are armed with concealed semi-automatic pistols, and if the situation requires, they have access to shotguns, submachine guns, assault rifles and sniper rifles.
-The SDU has a large pool of unmarked and armoured cars, and has access to helicopters if needed.

 The budget for the SDU is classified, although it is drawn from the overall Garda budget (€1.34 billion in 2014).
 The only published figures are those for the budget to pay confidential informants, via the Covert Human Intelligence Sources (CHIS) system.

-The fund used to pay informers is known as the "Secret Service" budget, and it is shared between the Crime & Security Branch and Directorate of Military Intelligence.
+The fund used to pay informers is known as the "Secret Service" budget, and it is shared between the Crime & Security Branch and Irish Military Intelligence Service.
 In 2014, it was €1 million.

 Although the service's jurisdiction is the Republic of Ireland, officers from the unit have been active in Northern Ireland, a region which is officially part of the United Kingdom.

 In 2013, Ireland had the fourth highest number of arrests for terrorism-related offences in the entire European Union, with 41 individuals arrested, behind only France (225), Spain (90) and the United Kingdom (77), according to Europol.

 The average prison sentence for a person convicted under terrorism legislation in Ireland was 12 years in 2013, the third highest in the EU, behind Greece (27 years) and Spain (14 years).

-Emergency Response Unit

-The Garda Emergency Response Unit (ERU) is the national armed tactical intervention unit of the Gardaí, and a former subsection of the Special Detective Unit.
-The ERU's manpower is approximately 100 full-time officers, who are trained and equipped for a range of situations which other Garda units may be unable to deal with.
-The SDU and ERU carry out joint operations.